 A recent study done in Japan showed that even looking at a picture of nature can greatly reduce chronic stress.
 Simply placing pictures of beautiful nature scenes at your desk or in your home is a great strategy but even better is getting outside as much as possible to a park, beach, lake or

 Science has now proven that exercise can help you become more resilient to stress.

 A recent research study conducted by Princeton University has found evidence that exercise actually reorganizes the brain to be more resilient to stress.
 This study, published May 1 in the Journal of Neuroscience, concluded that when mice were allowed to exercise regularly and were then exposed to a stressor (in this case, exposure to cold water) their brains exhibited a spike in the activity of neurons that shut off excitement in a brain region shown to regulate anxiety.

 They also found that physical activity reorganizes the brain so that its response to stress is reduced and anxiety is less likely to interfere with normal brain function.
 This new evidence has provided yet another great reason to incorporate exercise into your daily lifestyle.

 Not only does exercise induce an immediate reduction in stress levels, it is now proven to help recondition our brains to respond better to stressful situations in everyday life and reduce anxiety.

-I found that after just 20 minutes into exercise, a positive change takes place in my energy levels and mood.
-My energy is increased and my spirits are lifted.
+I found that after just 20 minutes into exercise, a positive change takes place in

 “There is no stress in life, only a stressful response.
 How we respond to stress determines its effects upon us.” -Hans Selye